Willy-Kimura/BootMeUp/README.md

 ##### Properties

-- `AdministrativeMode`: As discussed earlier, this property lets you check whether your application is currently being run with Administrative privileges.
+- `AdminMode`: As discussed earlier, this property lets you check whether your application is currently being run with Administrative privileges.

 - `RunWhenDebugging`: Gets or sets a value indicating whether booting will be enabled or disabled when debugging.
 This means that when this property is enabled, your application will be registered for startup in your development machine when debugging from Visual Studio.
 By default, always set it to `false` unless needed.